After Air Canada lifeline, small carriers seek aid as virus looms ahead of summer travel

+Aerospace & DefenseAfter Air Canada lifeline, small carriers seek aid as virus looms ahead of summer travel

-MONTREAL (Reuters) -Canada is facing industry calls to extend financial aid to smaller airlines, after offering a C$5.9 billion ($4.71 billion)life-line to Air Canada, as new COVID-19 variants loom ahead of the vital summer travel season.
+Canada is facing industry calls to extend financial aid to smaller airlines, after offering a C$5.9 billion ($4.71 billion)life-line to Air Canada (AC.TO), as new COVID-19 variants loom ahead of the vital summer travel season.

 But with the spread of new variants threatening to overtake the pace of vaccination, early hopes for a relaxation of Canada's strict travel requirements ahead of summer are fading.